carbonplan/design/README.md

 ```

 This config tells webpack to use only one version of `react` and `theme-ui`.
-In some cases, this will need to live alongisde other configuration options, e.g. those related to MDX.
+In some cases, this will need to be composed with other configuration options, e.g. those related to MDX.
 For example, your complete config might look like this.

 ```js
 const path = require('path')